MoralisWeb3/docs/docs/03-streams-api/quickstarts/quickstarts.md

 ---
 title: "Quickstarts"
-excerpt: "Get started by learn how to set up your first stream."
+description: "Get started by learn how to set up your first stream."
 sidebar_position: 1
 ---